 Upon notice of termination of a contract from the government, all related termination costs are expensed.
-Revenue is recognized on the termination costs to the extent those costs are allowable and billable under the contract.
+If there is assurance that collection is reasonably assured, then revenue is taken as if the contract was a cost-plus-fee contract.

 Share-Based Compensation